Light-amplified Landau-Zener conductivity in gapped graphene monolayers: a simulacrum of photo-catalyzed vacuum instability: Introduction

 This paper is organized as follows.
-In Sec.~\ref{IIa}, we adopt the model to be analyzed and briefly summarize the main aspects linked to the quantum kinetic equation to be used.
-In Sec.~\ref{IIb} its solution is determined within the low-density approximation by taking the external homogeneous background as a superposition of a strong static electric field and a fast-oscillating electric mode.
-This analytical approach is also contrasted with the numerical solution of the original transport equation in Sec.~\ref{IIb}.
-A compact asymptotic formula for the current density related to the residual number of excitations is derived in Sec.~\ref{IIIa}.
-The established current expression illustrates that the enhancement in conductivity is brought on by the absorption of quanta from the fast-oscillating mode.
-Later on, in Sec.~\ref{IIIb}, our study is further extended by considering a full numerical treatment for the current density.
-In this section, we compare numerical and analytical predictions and identify the parameters that ensure an optimal current due to the photo-catalyzation of Landau-Zener transitions.
+In Sec.~\ref{II}, we describe the model to be analyzed and briefly summarize the main aspects linked to the quantum kinetic equation to be used, addressing in this way similarities with the pair production process in QED \cite{Schmidt:1998vi,Kluger,Schmidt:1999vi}.
+Properties of the quasiparticle spectrum are elucidated in Sec.~\ref{SPDFasymptotic}.
+Particular attention is paid to the impact on the quasiparticle spectrum of strong backgrounds characterized by abrupt versus smooth turn-on/off sectors.
+A compact asymptotic formula for the current density related to the residual number of excitations is derived in Sec.~\ref{observabledcp}.
+Later on, we compare numerical and analytical predictions and identify the parameters that ensure an optimal current due to the photo-catalyzation of Landau-Zener transitions.
 We conclude the paper in Sec.~\ref{sec:numerical} with an overview of our main results.